Flatback Syndrome

 solutions being pipetted into various test tubes

-Often patients present to our office because of symptoms including back or leg pain, difficulty with doing certain daily activities, or even a sensation of falling forward.
-Patients may notice worsening posture over time and even sometimes have started to use a cane or walking stick to help with ambulation.
-Symptoms often worsen as the day progresses because the body is overcompensating leading to excess muscular fatigue.
-In some cases, patients with underlying flatback syndrome also have spinal stenosis which is a narrowing around the spinal canal causing nerve symptoms.
+Patients often seek help due to back or leg pain, difficulty with daily activities, or a sensation of falling forward.
+As symptoms worsen, they might notice worsening posture and may even begin using a cane or walking stick.
+This worsening is due to overcompensation, leading to increased muscular fatigue.
+Additionally, some patients with flatback syndrome may also have spinal stenosis, a condition where the spinal canal narrows, causing nerve-related symptoms.

 doctor ipad